 What is Physiotherapy?

-Physiotherapists undergo training consistent with the latest Scientific Medical Model.
-This means that Physiotherapists learning and practice use the same Rationale and Clinical Reasoning at your Doctors and Specialist Doctors.
-This is the main difference between Physiotherapy and Other disciplines (Chiro / Osteo)
+Physiotherapists undergo and continue to update our knowledge and training consistent with the latest Scientific Medical Models.
+This means that Physiotherapists learn and practice the same Rationale and Clinical Reasoning as your Doctors and Specialist Doctors.
+This is the main difference between Physiotherapy and Other disciplines (Chiro / Osteo) that may choose to study outside this model.

 • Learn about Your Condition in as much detail as you like